 Portugal is one of the European countries with the highest percentage of private forests (84%).
-Only 2% is owned or managed by the State and 14% are community forests (common land management by local people, public and private entities)^[23].
-The private property forest has many differences large areas in the South and small and fragmented forest areas in North and Central regions, where 54% of the forest stands are less than 10 ha^[4].
+Only 2% is owned or managed by the State and 14% are community forests (common land management by local people, public and private entities)[23].
+The private property forest has many differences large areas in the South and small and fragmented forest areas in North and Central regions, where 54% of the forest stands are less than 10 ha[4].

 The very fragmented land, in small size plots, as well as the rural exodus and abandonment of the land, is a strong obstacle to the sustained progress and socio-economic development of the forests and forestry sector.
-These also leads to financial and technical constrains forest owners implement to sustainable forest management, which can be translated into more land abandonment, lower productivity and quality of wood and increase forest fire risk^[2].
+These also leads to financial and technical constrains for forest owners to implement sustainable forest management, which can be translated into more land abandonment, lower productivity and quality of wood and increase forest fire risk[2].
 Due to these, private owners associations (POA) are a solution to help forest owners.
-They are a central element in the representation of the interests of forest owners, by providing forest management activities and services such as counselling, technical support, forest management, group forest management forest certification.
-They guarantee the implementation of state programs for forest promotion and protection, particularly, those of defence of forest against fires and biotic agents (mostly pests and diseases).
-In 2013, were registered 177 associations in continental Portugal, 83% in the North and Central region, where the forest area is more fragmented ^[23].
+They element а central in the are representation of the interests of forest owners, by providing forest management activities and services such as counselling, technical support, forest management, group forest management and forest certification.
+They also guarantee the implementation of state programs for forest promotion and protection, particularly, those of defence of forest against fires and biotic agents (mostly pests and diseases).
+In 2016, were registered 129 associations in continental Portugal, 83% in the North and Central region, where the forest area is more fragmented [23].
 In Portugal, the 2% of public forests are managed by the Institute for Nature Conservation and Forests (ICNF, I.P.).

-Forest sector
+• Forest sector